- May 12, 2014

 An example of a manufacturing company outsourcing would be HP buying some of its computer components from another manufacturer in order to save on production costs.
-Another form of outsourcing may hand over book-keeping duties to a third party independent accounting firm.
+Another form of outsourcing may hand over book-keeping duties to a third party independent Outsourcing Accounting Firms.

 Outsourcing has various benefits that increase the efficiency of the task at hand and provide better results.
 The company gets more time to focus on its betterment and cater to clients.
 Expertise staff makes sure the task is completed with accuracy and finesse.
 Whereas the company’s other staff who would have otherwise been occupied with such non-core functions is now more focussed at important tasks.
 Also, the third party provides the company with the knowledge on latest developments in the field and hence whether the company chooses to expand the business or cutback the capital; it has all the assistance at hand.

 Expanding the scope of Accounts outsourcing can multiply such benefits, some experts say.
 “One simple example is accounts payable and receivables,” says Jag Dalal, managing director of thought leadership at the International Association of Outsourcing Professionals (IAOP).
 “If you outsource only one function, you limit your benefits.
 If you outsource both, you get a value beyond improving the transactional component because the outsourcer can see when cash comes in and goes out.
 That can help the company take best advantage of the cash on-hand and optimize internal processes.”